 - In order to ensure consistency between our model and SSE's financial data, we have adjusted past values so that they are measured in comparable prices.
-All financial data received from SSE reflect the prices paid or received for goods and services during FY20.
-Ideally, to account for price changes that have occurred since the year of the national statistics that we use and SSE's financial data, we would adjust past values to the average price level of FY20.
-However, due to time lags in the provision of data, price level data are not available for the first quarter of 2020 at the time of analysis.
-Therefore, we adjust past values to 2019 prices using the GDP deflator for the relevant country.
+All financial data received from SSE reflect the prices paid or received for goods and services during FY22.
+Ideally, to account for price changes that have occurred since the year of the national statistics that we use and SSE's financial data, we would adjust past values to the average price level of FY22.
+However, due to time lags in the provision of data, price level data are not available for the first quarter of 2022 at the time of analysis.
+Therefore, we adjust past values to 2021 prices using the GDP deflator for the relevant country.
 For convenience, we refer to this approximately equivalent price level as "current prices".
-The previous estimates of SSE's economic contribution between FY12 and FY19, which are also presented in this document, have be adjusted to current prices in the same way. - To contextualise SSE's estimated economic contribution we use national GDP and employment data from statistics authorities.
-2019 data are not yet available for all the relevant statistics.
-Consequently, where 2019 data are not available SSE's estimated economic contribution in FY20 is compared to statistics from the latest year for which data are available.
-GDP data are inflated to current prices.
-This means that the impact of COVID-19 on the UK economy is not captured. - A significant share of SSE's purchases relate to commodity trading.
+The previous estimates of SSE's economic contribution between FY12 and FY21, which are also presented in this document, have been adjusted to current prices in the same way. - To contextualise SSE's estimated economic contribution we use national GDP and employment data from statistics authorities.
+2021 data are not yet available for all the relevant statistics.
+Consequently, where 2021 data are not available SSE's estimated economic contribution in FY22 is compared to statistics from the latest year for which data are available.
+GDP data are inflated to current prices. - A significant share of SSE's purchases relate to commodity trading.
 As agreed with SSE, we have only included SSE's net expenditure on energy commodities, as this best measures the economic contribution of the company.
 For financial instruments, we have only included the commission paid by SSE, for the same reason.